Next-generation Surgical Navigation: Marker-less Multi-view 6DoF Pose Estimation of Surgical Instruments: Results

-\paragraph{Training only on Synthetic Data.} Collecting real data with accurate annotations is time-consuming and challenging, thus being able to train models on synthetic data is clearly favorable.
-Therefore, we evaluate the baselines on the real test set after training on purely synthetic data.
-In the 5-view setup, the average position error is \SI{2.76}{\milli\meter} and \SI{5.21}{\milli\meter} for drill and screwdriver respectively.
-In static 2-view setups, the average position errors are between \SIrange{5.63}{15.44}{\milli\meter}.
+Collecting real data with accurate annotations is time-consuming and challenging, thus being able to train models on synthetic data is clearly favorable.
+We evaluate the SurfEmb and EpiSurfEmb on the wet lab test set after training with only a fraction of the wet lab training set, as well as after training on purely synthetic data.
+As can be seen in \cref{fig:limited_data_graphs}, there is a negligible performance drop when performing the training with 1\% (about \SI{12}{\kilo }) of the total real training samples instead of 100\%, for both single-view and multi-view settings.
+Below 1\% of the total real samples, the accuracy decreases significantly.
+Training without any real data increases the ADD(-S) error by \SI{3.95}{\milli\meter} on average in a multi-view setting with five static cameras.